rosmed/slicer_ros2_module/docs/pages/limitations.rst

   + Actions

-* The current implementation assumes that all ROS2 nodes (``vtkMRMLROS2NodeNode``) added to the scene should be spun by the module's logic.
-This doesn't provide an option for users to control how their ROS2 nodes spin (including rate).
+* The current implementation assumes that all ROS 2 nodes (``vtkMRMLROS2NodeNode``) added to the scene should be spun by the module's logic.
+This doesn't provide an option for users to control how their ROS 2 nodes spin (including rate).

 * Saving and reloading the scene as a MRML scene has not been extensively tested and might not work.